JnyJny/busylight/docs/devices/embrava.md

 The [Embrava Blynclight][0] family of products is diverse but the physical articles I've tested all seem to share a base software implementation.
-Specifically, I've personally tested the BLYNCUSB30 (Blynclight) and BLYNCUSB40S (Blynclight Plus) models and have secondhand accounts of success with the Blynclight Mini.
+Specifically, I've personally tested the BLYNCUSB30 (Blynclight), BLYNCUSB40S (Blynclight Plus) models and the Blynclight Mini.
 Also of note, Plantronics briefly sold a rebranded BlyncLight Plus as the Plantronics Status Indicator.
 The only difference between the two devices that I could determine was the vendor identifier, documented below.

 ### Physical Description